Zumo-de-Kiwi/Zam-Zink/MD/ui-ux wiki.md

       - [Green Guy](https://image.online-convert.com/convert-to-webp) Converter

-1. CSS [image-rendering] is a filter that have: auto(bi/tri/linear), pixelated, crisp-edges(nearest-neighbor)(-webkit-optimize-contrast)
+1. CSS [image-rendering] is a filter that have: auto(bi/tri/linear), pixelated, crisp-edges(nearest-neighbor, for pixel art)(-webkit-optimize-contrast)

 1. If you use background images a lot in your CSS, you can reduce the number of HTTP lookups needed by combining the images into one, known as an image sprite.
 Then you just apply the same image each time you need it for a background and adjust the x/y coordinates appropriately.
 This technique works best with elements that will have limited dimensions, and will not work for every use of a background image.
 However, the fewer HTTP requests and single image caching can help reduce page-load time.